ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 == Upgrade Notice ==

-= 1.9.9 =
+= 2.0 =
-Adds .jpeg autodetect and activation timestamp
+Adds new options screen

 == Changelog ==

+= 2.0 =
+* Added new options screen
+* Consolidate options for lightboxes
+* Use Settings API for saving
+* Remove unused files

 = 1.9.9 =
 * Added .jpeg to autodetect extensions